The male menopause

 - Sweating more

 How is male menopause diagnosed?

 If a doctor were to investigate the possibility of andropause in a man, they would perform a physical examination and ask about symptoms.
-They may order other diagnostic tests to rule out any medical problems that may be contributing to the symptoms.
-The doctor will then order a series of blood tests that may include several hormone levels, including a blood testosterone level.
+They may arrange other diagnostic tests to rule out any medical problems that may be contributing to the symptoms.
+The doctor will then arrange a series of blood tests that may include several hormone levels, including a blood testosterone level.